 Good measurements make it much easier to obtain good models.
 In this chapter we discuss how to design a good excitation signal for the identification of linear dynamic systems.
 The extension towards nonlinear systems will be postponed to the chapter Identification in the Presence of Nonlinear Distortions.
 It will be shown that periodic signals, when they can be applied, offer considerable advantages.
 At the start of the chapter, we first provide a refresher on some signal processing tools dealing with sampling and reconstruction of signals, followed by the study of the discrete Fourier transform (DFT) and its practical use with the fast Fourier transform (FFT).

-The following hands-on exercises guide the reader through the system identification process:
+The following hands-on exercises guide the reader through the excitation design process:

 – Sampling – The Bridge Between Continuous-Time and Discrete-Time Signals